-Located in the heart of Southern California’s pristine San Diego County Mountains, sits the 621+ acre Oak Ridge Stock Farm – an aesthetically exquisite, ecologically diverse and functionally versatile legacy ranch for sale.
-Comprised of seven tax-parcels, this grandiose, private ranchland, featuring an 1800 +/- sq. ft. quintessential ranch style home, several barns and outbuildings, and numerous ponds provides a golden opportunity to experience the highest level of country living.
-The rarity of this expansive acreage, historical richness of its story and the limitless potential of this property cultivates an ideal environment to create and enjoy a peaceful, relaxing rural lifestyle.
-Highlighting vast rolling meadows studded with majestic coulter pines, oak woodland, five year-round ponds, eleven seasonal ponds and catchment basins, and several artesian springs, the pristine landscape and abundant natural water resources of this expansive ranch allows for a multitude of use and development possibilities.
+Located in the heart of Southern California’s pristine San Diego County Mountains, sits the 621+ acre Oak Ridge Stock Farm – an aesthetically exquisite, ecologically diverse and functionally versatile legacy ranch.
+Private ranchland featuring an 1800 +/- sq. ft. quintessential ranch style home, several barns and outbuildings, and numerous ponds provides a golden opportunity to experience the highest level of country living.
+The rarity of this expansive acreage, historical richness of its story and the vast potential of this property cultivates an ideal environment to create and enjoy a peaceful, relaxing rural lifestyle.
+Highlighting vast rolling meadows studded with majestic coulter pines, oak woodland, ponds and catchment basins, and several artesian springs, the pristine landscape and abundant natural water resources of this expansive ranch allows for many possibilities.

-Situated on its own 10-acre parcel in a very private setting overlooking the largest pond, sits a humble, single story vintage home with breathtaking pastoral views of the upper meadow pasture.
-Built in 1967, this cozy three bed, two bath with ample living space including bonus room holds every bit of the California Ranch promise and is the perfect canvas to customize with personal design and décor touches.
+Situated on its own 10-acre tax parcel in a very private setting overlooking the largest pond, sits a humble, single story vintage home with breathtaking pastoral views of the upper meadow pasture.
+Built in 1967, this cozy three bed, two bath with ample living space including bonus room holds every bit of the California Ranch promise and is the perfect canvas to customize with personal design and decor touches.
 Featuring a functional layout and original details, such as white oak wood flooring, large picture windows, double sided stone fireplace, and cedar wood ceilings combined with the elevated homestead site, this is an excellent opportunity to restore this pastoral retreat to its former glory.
 Enjoy outdoor living by relaxing on the porch while appreciating the stunning countryside and mountain views.
 Other outbuildings include: a 100+ year old vintage barn, a dual-vehicle barn/garage, a small storage/pump house, and several additional storage structures.
-A private water well offers a self-sustainable water situation, and backup generator and multiple electric utility meters around the ranch with a backup generator at the ranch home provides ample electric service.
+A private water well offers a self-sustainable water situation, and multiple electric utility meters around the ranch with a backup generator at the ranch home provides ample electric service.

 Due to the large size and varied topography, the ranch is exclusive and very private.
-Four separate entrances lead onto the ranch with ranch roads traversing the land to provide easier accessibility.
-From the most elevated view site on the easterly side of the upper meadow featuring incredible westerly views to the site of the former original 1894 Adobe homestead in the lower meadow, this beautiful ranch holds plentiful space to build additional homes, agricultural outbuildings, animal infrastructure, garages and workshops, orchards and gardens, and much more.
+Five separate entrances lead onto the ranch with ranch roads traversing the land to provide easier accessibility.
+From the most elevated view site on the easterly side of the upper meadow featuring incredible westerly views to the site of the former original 1894 Adobe homestead in the lower meadow, this beautiful ranch holds plentiful space for agricultural outbuildings, animal infrastructure, and orchards and gardens.

 Favorable A72 agricultural zoning with an “O” Animal Designator allows for the widest range of agricultural activities.
 Current use for the ranch is primarily cattle grazing.
-The gentle topography and abundance of precious water affords for many other agricultural, agritourism and recreational opportunities, including equestrian estate, world-class vineyard/winery, row or tree crop cultivation, livestock farming, and potential event venue.
+The gentle topography and abundance of precious water presents the potential for many other agricultural and recreational opportunities, including equestrian estate, vineyard/winery, row or tree crop cultivation, and livestock farming.
 With 610 acres of the ranch under a Williamson Act Land Contract new ownership will be provided with substantially reduced property taxes on the assessed land value.
-Current zoning also allows for the potential subdivision of this beautiful acreage.
 The unspoiled naturescape and solitude of this mountain setting is home to an abundant variety of flora and fauna.
-This outdoor sanctuary offers a wide variety of potential use and enjoyment.
+An outdoor sanctuary offering limitless enjoyment.

 The nearly five mile fully fenced perimeter of the property is enveloped by the lightly traveled Pine Hills Road, Frisius Road and Deer Lake Park Road, and bordered by several sought-after backcountry neighborhoods with higher-end properties.